-Additionally, guests staying within the Epcot Hotel area might like to enjoy a meal or two at either the Swan or Dolphin since it’s within walking distance.
+Additionally, guests staying within the Epcot Hotel area might like to enjoy a meal or two at the Swan or Dolphin since it’s within walking distance.

-To give you a little background, this resort is owned and operated by Marriott.
+Disney’s Swan and Dolphin is owned and operated by Marriott to give you a little background.
 However, the hotels sit in the Epcot area among the other Disney-owned and operated hotels like Disney’s Beach Club, Boardwalk Inn, and Disney’s Yacht Club.

 Disney World Swan and Dolphin Restaurants

 Below there’s a list of each restaurant at the Swan and Dolphin for reference.
 We’ll look at each one in more detail as we continue.

 Disney Swan Restaurants

 - Il Mulino

 - Garden Grove

 - Cabana Bar and Beach Club